hashicorp/consul/plugin/clouddns/README.md

 ## Name

-*clouddns* - enables serving zone data from GCP clouddns.
+*clouddns* - enables serving zone data from GCP Cloud DNS.

 ## Description

-The clouddns plugin is useful for serving zones from resource record sets in GCP clouddns.
+The *clouddns* plugin is useful for serving zones from resource record sets in GCP Cloud DNS.
 This plugin supports all [Google Cloud DNS records](https://cloud.google.com/dns/docs/overview#supported_dns_record_types).
-The clouddns plugin can be used when coredns is deployed on GCP or elsewhere.
-Note that this plugin access the the resource records through Google Cloud API.
-For records in a privately hosted zone, it is not necessary to place CoreDNS and this plugin in associated VPC network.
+This plugin can be used when CoreDNS is deployed on GCP or elsewhere.
+Note that this plugin accesses the resource records through the Google Cloud API.
+For records in a privately hosted zone, it is not necessary to place CoreDNS and this plugin in the associated VPC network.
 In fact the private hosted zone could be created without any associated VPC and this plugin could still access the resource records under the hosted zone.

 ## Syntax